DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-arduino-after-board-selection.rst

 See :doc:`../../../troubleshooting/nano` for instructions to handle these problems.

-If you are unable to get your Windows 11 computer to work with your Arduino Nano, then you should consider using a lab computer or terminal server for the I/O labs since they still run Windows 10. [#toughLuck]_
+If you are unable to get your Windows 11 computer to work with your Arduino Nano, then you should consider using a lab computer or Terminal Server for the I/O labs.

 Upload a New Sketch